stefcenti2022/bikesharing/README.md

 Also, most rides that were taken in August of 2019 were by males.

-Before started in Des Moines we want to find out the answers to the following questions:
+Before starting in Des Moines we want to find out the answers to the following questions:

 - What are the demographics such as age and gender?
 - How many visitors in Des Moines currently use mass transit or walk from one point to another?